eslint/rfcs/designs/2021-init-command-eslint-cli/README.md

 eslint was used:
 https://github.com/aladdin-add/eslint-create/blob/c27509cbbaea7c846fd9d7a373feece5254ac8d8/lib/config-file.js#L86

-It can be removed by using the local installed eslint, and switch to the new `Linter` api.
+It can be removed by using the local installed eslint, and switch to the new `ESLint` api.

 espree was used:
 https://github.com/aladdin-add/eslint-create/blob/c27509cbbaea7c846fd9d7a373feece5254ac8d8/lib/config-initializer.js#L161